garrandall/popular-music-data/tracks/pop-that-booty-marques-houston-jermaine--jd--dupri.md

 But there's one thing I have to see  (one thing I have to see) Is the way you pop that booty (is the way you pop it for me,yeah ) I love the way you move so sexy
-I love when you all up on me (oh oh oh ohhh)
+I love when you all up on me (oh oh oh oh)
 Girl take the floor and you'll see
 Let me see you pop that booty

 MH and Pied Pi Pi Piper
 MH and Pied Pi Pi Piper
 We get the girls so so hyper
 We makem say dad a dad a da
 (so so def is in the building)